Today, Spencer and Patrick are discussing The Flash 22, originally released May 17, 2017. As always, this article contains SPOILERS.

 Today, Mark and Michael are discussing All-Star Batman 10, originally released May 10th, 2017.
 As always, this article contains SPOILERS.

 Mark: It’s easy to take post-Crisis Alfred Pennyworth for granted: faithful household butler to Thomas and Martha Wayne who takes young Master Bruce under his wing as a surrogate father, guiding Bruce through the toughest years of his life.
 Alfred is Batman’s Batman, the person responsible for keeping the trains running on time, and the last man standing in Bruce’s corner when everyone else is against him.
 This characterization of Alfred is so ingrained in our consciousness thanks to the movies, animated television shows, video games, and, of course, comic books that have released post-Crisis, propelling the Bat Family’s cultural cache into a larger multimedia stratosphere than they’ve ever experienced before.
 But like most comic books characters, the Alfred we now know is not the Alfred that always existed.
 Continue reading →

-Today, Spencer and Scott are discussing Batman 20, originally released May 3, 2017.
+Today, Spencer and Mark are discussing Superman 22, originally released May 3, 2017.
 As always, this article contains SPOILERS.